Compressing Multisets with Large Alphabets using Bits-Back Coding: Experiments

 \subsection{Synthetic multisets}

 Here, synthetically generated multisets are compressed to provide evidence of the computational complexity in \cref{tab:complexity}, and optimal compression rate of the method.
-We grow the alphabet size $|\A|$ while sampling from the source in a way that guarantees a fixed number of unique symbols $M = 512$.
+We grow the alphabet size $\abs{\A}$ while sampling from the source in a way that guarantees a fixed number of unique symbols $m = 512$.
 The alphabet $\A$ is always a subset of $\mathbb{N}$.

-For each run, we generate a multiset with $M=512$ unique symbols, and use a skewed distribution, sampled from a Dirichlet prior with coefficients $\alpha_k = k$ for $k=1,\ldots,|\A|$, as the distribution $D$.
+For each run, we generate a multiset with $m=512$ unique symbols, and use a skewed distribution, sampled from a Dirichlet prior with coefficients $\alpha_k = k$ for $k=1,\ldots,\abs{\A}$, as the distribution $D$.

-The final compressed size of the multiset and the information content (i.e. Shannon lower bound) assuming the distribution \(D\), are shown in \cref{fig:toyms} for different settings of \(\abs{\A}\), alongside the total encode plus decode time.
+The final compressed size of the multiset and the information content assuming \(X \sim P_X\), are shown in \Cref{fig:toyms} for different settings of \(\abs{\A}\), alongside the total encode plus decode time.
 Results are averaged over 20 runs, with shaded regions representing the 99\% to 1\% confidence intervals.
-In general, the new codec compresses a multiset close to it's information content for varying alphabet sizes, as can be seen in the left plot.
+In general, the new codec compresses a multiset close to its information content for varying alphabet sizes, as can be seen in the top plot.

-The total encode plus decode time is unaffected by the alphabet size $|\A|$.
-As discussed previously, the overall complexity depends on that of coding under \(D\).
-Here, the \(D\) codec does include a logarithmic time binary search over $|\A|$, but this is implemented efficiently and the alphabet size can be seen to have little effect on overall time.
-The total time scales linearly with the multiset size $|\M|$ (right plot), as expected.
+The total encode plus decode time is unaffected by the alphabet size $\abs{\A}$.
+As discussed previously, the overall complexity depends on that of coding under \(P_X\).
+Here, the \(P_X\) codec does include a logarithmic time binary search over $\abs{\A}$, but this is implemented efficiently and the alphabet size can be seen to have little effect on overall time.
+The total time scales linearly with the multiset size $\abs{\A}$ (bottom plot), as expected.